LAlibrary/DigitClassification/README.md

-# DigitClassification
+# Digit Classification

-Classifying handwritten digits
+In this project, a random forest was used to classify handwritten digits in SAS.